 EARN OPEN BADGES and/or EARN GRADUATE COURSE CREDIT

-Any higher education instructor with an interest in MILT may register for the seminar by completing a registration form by clicking on the following link: http://z.umn.edu/oops2016registration.
+Any higher education instructor with an interest in MILT may register for the seminar by completing a registration form for the Summer 2018 seminar.
 This will initiate registration for participation in the seminar as a professional networking opportunity and/or to complete the seminar activities to earn open badges as part of professional development.

 Graduate students who wish to earn credit through the University of Minnesota may register via MyU, using the following information: